fedora-java/javapackages-bootstrap/README.md

 source, without using prebuilt binary artifacts, it is necessary to build the packages in a well-defined, acyclic order.
-Dependency cycles between packages are the biggest obstacle to achieving this goal and JPT is the biggest offender -- it requires more then a hundred of Java packages, all of which in turn build-require JPT.
+Dependency cycles between packages are the biggest obstacle to achieving this goal and JPT is the biggest offender -- it requires more than a hundred of Java packages, all of which in turn build-require JPT.

 JPB comes with a solution to this problem -- it builds everything hat